5l1v3r1/ggshodan/README.md

 ## Requirements
 python3 <= python3.7

+*chromium driver (if you need a screenshoot module)
+$ sudo apt install chromium-browser chromium-chromedriver

 shodan api key, get one at <https://account.shodan.io/register>

 put your shodan api key at the *config.ini*